 Inspired by this month’s second Waverly Inspirations challenge, these New Year Memory Jars are not just for my family.
 Instead I created several of them to use as New Year’s Eve party favors.
 I love to send guests home with a little something, and what better to send them home with than a gift to help them preserve their family memories.

 These were the materials I received for this month’s New Year’s challenge.
-As you can see, they are the perfect combination of colors for New Years.
+As you can see, they are the perfect combination of colors for New Year’s Eve.
 I just LOVE the Waverly Inspirations metallic and glitter paints.

-In case you aren’t family with a memory jar, the idea is simple.
+In case you aren’t familiar with a memory jar, the idea is simple.
 The jar is intended to be kept in a central location, and then any time something happens that someone wants to remember they can jot it down on a slip of paper and add it to the jar.
-Then on New Year’s Eve 2017, the family can take turns reading through all of the memories from the previous year.
+Then on New Year’s Eve the following year, the family can take turns reading through all of the memories from the previous year.

 After reading the memories, they can either be stored in the jar like a time capsule or glued into a scrapbook as a permanent record of the memories.
 And then, a new jar can begin.